 Project 1 focused on the development of a PPCP database containing documents, reports, publications, and other material related to PPCPs.
 While information in the database was designed for use in Project 3 (discussed below), the information was also intended to be made available to those interested in understanding water law and policy issues, including researchers, decision-makers in the public and private sectors, stakeholders, interest groups, and the general public.
-This latter objective was achieved by the creation of the Micropollutants Clearinghouse (http://www.micropollutants.org).
+The creation of the Micropollutants Clearinghouse ("Clearinghouse") achieved this latter objective.

 Project 2 focused on primary research to improve the understanding of the presence and fate of mixtures of micropollutants in the environment.
 This research, which was based on field studies conducted on discharges from a wastewater treatment facility in West Texas, forms the basis for the case study noted below.

-Project 3 focused on an analysis of alternative strategies for addressing the presence and effects of PPCPs in water supplies.
-Statutory and regulatory approaches that are (or could be) utilized to prevent PPCPs from entering the aquatic environment in concentrations that would exceed concentrations determined to be appropriate for protection of human health and the environment were identified and evaluated.7 Potential alternative strategies were also identified and evaluated.
-Project 3 addressed three basic questions: First, can existing statutory and regulatory authorities be utilized to collect information about and/or effectively manage PPCPs entering the environment?
-Second, are there other alternative strategies that should be considered?
-Third, what are the relative strategies?
-The results of Project 3 as well as answers to these three questions are contained herein.
+Project 3 focused on an analysis of alternative strategies for addressing the presence and effects of PPCPs in fresh water resources.
+It identified and evaluated statutory and regulatory approaches that are (or could be) utilized to prevent PPCPs from entering the aquatic environment in concentrations that would exceed concentrations determined appropriate for protection of human health and the environment.^{} Potential alternative strategies were also identified and evaluated.
+Project 3 addressed three basic questions: 1) can existing statutory and regulatory authorities be utilized to collect information about and/or effectively manage PPCPs entering the environment?; 2) are there other alternative strategies that should be considered?; 3) what are the relative strengths and weaknesses of the existing authorities and alternative strategies?
+The results of Project 3, as well as answers to these three questions, are contained herein.